wsaunders1014/ShowDragDistance/README.md

 Default ruler behaviour is unchanged.

 # Changelog
+2.1.0 - Added dash measurement, added configurability to work better with other systems.

 2.0.5 - Fix issue with distance calculation when you set waypoint before exceeding movement speed.
 Changed broadcast ruler color to be correct user color instead of using player's color.

 2.0.4 - Added ruler broadcasting to others.